Caroline Goodall: Career

-She appeared in many TV series including The White Queen (2013) and its sequel The White Princess (2017), portraying Cecily Neville, Duchess of York, the mother of kings Edward IV and Richard III.
+She has appeared in many TV series including as Igraine in The Mists of Avalon, The White Queen (2013) and its sequel The White Princess (2017), portraying Cecily Neville, Duchess of York.
 In 2016, she portrayed Kelly Frost in the CIA spy-thriller TV series Berlin Station.
+Other TV credits include Poirot, Midsomer Murders.
+Alias, CIS, Lady Doris in The Crown (2017), Mayor Charlotte Carmel in Bulletproof (2018); Maggie in Cold Courage (2020);

 Personal life

-Goodall was first married to American actor turned therapist Scott Hoxby, also known as Derek Scott Hoxby.
+Goodall was first married to American actor-turned-therapist Scott Hoxby, also known as Derek Scott Hoxby.
 They were married from 1990–1993 before divorcing.
 She married Nicola Pecorini on 17 September 1994; the couple have two children.